PyGenie-Scans/SansScripts/doc/source/tutorial.rst

 In this example, the instrument scientist has written two functions :py:meth:`Larmor._begin_sesans` and :py:meth:`Larmor_waitfor_sesans` which handle the SESANS specific nature of the measurement.

+>>> measure("SESANS Test", u=1500, d=1500, frames=6000)
+Using the following Sample Parameters
+Geometry=Flat Plate
+Width=10
+Height=10
+Thickness=1.0
+Measuring SESANS Test_SANS for 6000 frames
+Flipper On
+Flipper Off
+Flipper On
+Flipper Off

+These custom mode also allow more default parameters to be added onto ``measure``.
+In this instance, the ``u`` and ``d`` parameters set the number of frames in the up and down states.

 Under the hood